Isha139/My-Daily-Code-Challenge/README.md

 # Q26.
 Recursive Selection Sort
 # Day 4
 # Q27.
 Given an array, we have to find the largest element in the array.
+# Day 5
+# Q28.
+Given an array, find the second smallest and second largest element in the array.
+Print ‘-1’ in the event that either of them doesn’t exist.
+# Q29.
+Given an array nums, return true if the array was originally sorted in non-decreasing order, then rotated some number of positions (including zero).
+Otherwise, return false.